Skip to content

 • Try to create as small of an image as possible

-Smaller images are more secure by having less attack surface area, and smaller images also move faster in deployment pipelines.
+Smaller images are more secure by having less attack surface area, and also move faster in deployment pipelines.

-Snyk has a great list of 10 best practices for Node/Express containerization.
+Snyk has a great list of the 10 best practices for Node/Express containerization.
 Read those here.

 One big carelessness we have left is running the application as root instead of using a user with lower privileges.
 Let's do a final fix to the Dockerfile: